 Also Available On

 There are several events you can play such as 8-Ball which reminded me of Hot Wheels’ Criss-Cross-Crash track set from when I was a kid.
-There’s good ol’ demolition derbies and regular race-offs.
+There are good ol’ demolition derbies and regular race-offs.
 There are no real-world cars available for these events, only in Gymkhana.
 I’m kind of torn with this event because I found it too difficult in DiRT 3 even with all the assists on.
 I find it much easier this time around, but the only event I really liked was an event where you how to smash down colored blocks in a certain order.

-Other than that the game is standard DiRT affair.
+Other than that the game is a standard DiRT affair.
 Beat the main event, play online, rinse and repeat until you race yourself to boredom.
-I found playing online a ton of fun, but after a while the novelty wears off and you get sick of the game after a while.
+I found playing online a ton of fun, but after a while, the novelty wears off and you get sick of the game after a while.
 If Codemasters put some other gameplay elements in here to deter that it wouldn’t be this way.
 From what we have DiRT: Showdown is an extremely fun arcade racer with gorgeous visuals, but don’t expect to stay for too long.